 Various different opportunities exist for digitizing processes, from end-to-end outsourcing of the process to a business process outsourcing (BPO) partner, to configuring a robot (program) to replicate the steps taken by a human – robotic process automation (RPA), to integration with an as-a-service solution (SaaS, PaaS or IaaS) to offload some of the process handling to externally hosted solutions.

-At Corcentric, we offer a fully-integrated solution which replaces many of the mundane and repetitive steps in document creation and distribution, often deployed as an automated e-billing/e-invoicing solution.
+At Corcentric, we offer a fully-integrated solution which replaces many of the mundane and repetitive steps in document creation and distribution, often deployed as an automated e-billing/e-invoicing solution or accounts payable automation solution.
 This programmatic approach to process automation ensures 100% reliability and removes human error from the equation – something that costs businesses precious time and money when occurring in cashflow sensitive process such as billing.